core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Observing Resources ## {#sec-observe}
 The CoAP Observe Option {{RFC7641}} is a protocol extension of CoAP, which allows a CoAP client to retrieve a representation of a resource and automatically keep this representation up-to-date over a longer period of time.
 The client gets notified when the representation has changed. {{RFC7641}} does not mention whether the Observe Option can be combined with CoAP (multicast) group communication.

 This section updates {{RFC7641}} with the use of the Observe Option in a CoAP GET group request, and defines normative behavior for both client and server.
-Consistent with {{Section 2.4 of RFC8132}}, it is also possible to use the Observe Option in a CoAP FETCH group request.
+Consistent with {{Section 2.4 of RFC8132}}, the same rule applies when using the Observe Option in a CoAP FETCH group request.

 Multicast Observe is a useful way to start observing a particular resource on all members of a CoAP group at the same time.
 Group members that do not have this particular resource or do not allow the GET or FETCH method on it will either respond with an error status -- 4.04 Not Found or 4.05 Method Not Allowed, respectively -- or will silently suppress the response following the rules of {{sec-request-response-suppress}}, depending on server-specific configuration.